 - Cluster Status: Shows all connected cluster nodes

 - Cluster Log: Shows all log entries for cluster connections

 Click the Start Maintenance Mode link to put a cluster node in maintenance mode.
 A cluster node in this mode is still connected to the cluster, but PRTG discards its monitoring results until you click the Stop Maintenance Mode link.
 You can use this to explicitly exclude a cluster node from monitoring if you know that the monitoring values are not accurate, for example, because you are reconfiguring the server.
 During maintenance, PRTG displays a cluster node with a transparent color in the overview graphic.

 On the Cluster Status tab, you do not see if your remote probes are connected to failover nodes.
 Connect to your failover nodes and explicitly check if remote probes are connected, for example, in the device tree of the PRTG web interface on a cluster node.

 For more information about cluster settings, see section Cluster.

 There are some settings that you must make in the PRTG Administration Tool.
-For more details, see the sections:
+For more information, see sections: